DundreDE/DundreDE/README.md

 - 👋 Hi, I’m @DundreDE
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on a much on projects